ragona/clobber/README.md

 protocol dependent, and `clobber` has no idea.
 If the server doesn't send an `EOF` you can get stuck waiting for more data for a long time, and this can block connections.
 With some protocols, such as HTTP, you can send a header like `Connection: close` that signals to the host that you won't be sending any more requests, and that they should send an `EOF` after they've responded.
-This can be important for achieving good throughput.
+This can fix throughput issues against some HTTP servers.
 If this isn't possible you should configure the `read-timeout`, but this does have a bit of an impact on performance (especially with a high number of connections.)